There are now 2 possible online modes for units:

 - This unit is delivered intensively in 'flipped mode' and is offered twice a year.

-10 online modules are to be completed in advance of two face-to-face sessions which will run 20-21 February and 23-24 July.
+10 online modules are to be completed in advance (opening two weeks before) of two face-to-face sessions which will run 23 and 24 February 2023 and 20-21 July 2023.

 Students must attend the face-to-face sessions.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.